grapestone5321/sdcnd-traffic_sign_classifier/writeup.md

 | .01				    | Slippery Road      							|

-For the second image ...
+For the second image, ...

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?